tglman/tileline/site/posts/first-release.md

 this to me feel like a good hobby project to help on and build something on top, and I hope other people are of the same opinion.

-Even I do not have to much time to focus on this, I'm more than happy to do review of PR, publish releases, accept new random features, code, documentation, website or what ever contribution come in.
+Even I do not have to much time to focus on this, I'm more than happy to do review of PR, publish releases, accept new random features, code, documentation, website, or what ever contribution come in.

-Now that you know why, let's see what this do, this as today has 3 APIs, `tile`, `metadata_tile` and `year_tile`, that in the details they do:
+Now that you know why, let's see what this do, today tileline has 3 APIs, `tile`, `metadata_tile` and `year_tile`:

 - `tile` is a generic block visualization that receive an iterator of iterators that provide the data and create a block visualization, the data consist in the "cell color", "border color", "Optional Link Label" and "Optional Link Destination"